5 Key Data Analytics Trends for 2021

 Businesses must look at the coronavirus pandemic as an opportunity; a chance to implement, if not done already, digital technology to tackle the market chaos.

-Keeping this in mind, here are 5 data trends we forecast for 2021 with tips on how to use them to your business’s advantage:
+Keeping this in mind, here are 5 data analytics trends we forecast for 2021 with tips on how to use them to your business’s advantage:

 Initially, enterprises were reluctant to move their data storage to the cloud.
 One reason for this was that the cloud was built for transactional purposes, not for memory-hogging analytics.